CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

 to send a message.
 You neither want to create a Webex Teams account for every network device, nor use your account on every network device.
 The solution is to create a Bot through which all of your network devices can communicate and collaborate.
 Think of this Bot as your Network Assistant, a virtual member of your team.
-In this lab, we will create a basic Notifier Bot, which typically only responds to events in an external service or system and send a message in Webex Teams.
+In this lab, we will create a basic Notifier Bot, which typically only responds to events in an external service or system, and send a message in Webex Teams through that Bot.
 It is left as an exercise to you to use this a framework for creating a Controller or full-fledged Assistant ChatBot that can interact with you.

 Creating a Webex Teams Bot is very easy.